daisys/reactathon-2019-resources/README.md

 # Reactathon 2019 Resources

-Below you can find a list of talk along with its speakers, slides, and videos of Reactathon 2019.
+Below you can find a list of talks along with their speakers, slides, and videos of Reactathon 2019.

 ### Day 1

-Lightening Talk
+Lightning Talks
-> If you want to view all the Lightening Talk all at once, here is the Youtube [link](https://youtu.be/Wt4kuspJIxY).
+> If you want to view all the Lightning Talks all at once, here is the Youtube [link](https://youtu.be/Wt4kuspJIxY).

 | Topics | Speakers | Slides | Videos |
 | ------ | ------ | ------ | ------ |